 Use this warm solution to soak and scrub pots and tools.
 Once clean, rinse thoroughly and leave the items in the open air and sunshine to dry.

-Naturally, you can use Borax as a laundry booster to wash your gardening gloves, towels, aprons and other garments and washable gardening items.
+Naturally, you can use Borax as a laundry booster to wash your gardening gloves, towels, aprons, and other garments and washable gardening items.

-Handle Borax With Care
+For All Borax Uses – Handle With Care

 Borax is a natural product, and it is generally safe to use, but don’t make the mistake of handling it carelessly.
 It can be toxic if used or consumed in large amounts.

-While these powers make it an excellent support tool for gardeners, always remember to wear safety gear and handle with care!
+While these powers make it an excellent support tool for gardeners, always remember to wear safety gear and handle it with care!